uk-tre/website/docs/structure/index.md

 - [**Cybersecurity risk**](./cybersecurity-risk.md): explore issues related to the management and communication of cyber security related risks in TREs
 - [**Extending control**](./extending-control.md): documenting and outlining possible ways in which data can be ‘shared’ across organisations
 - [**Funding & Sustainability**](./funding-sustainability.md): Exploring funding models and operation models to enable long-term sustainability and realisation of TRE infrastructure
-- [**Information Governance**](./information-governance.md): Managing information governance requirements within TRE infrastructure, and moving towards standardisation
 - [**SDE/TRE terminology**](./sde-tre-terminology.md): focused on clarifying the terms used WITHIN the UK TRE community
 - [**SATRE**](./satre.md): community-run group managing the Standardised Architecture for Trusted Research Environments specification
 - [**TRE glossary**](./tre-glossary.md): shared glossary across the TRE space to improve consistency of language, terminology and to document equivalencies of definitions and terms across organisations

+### Incubating working groups

+Several new working groups have been discussed by community members, but require more people to co-chair and set them up.
+If you are interested in these please get in touch, or post a message on Slack or the UK TRE mailing list.

+- [**Information Governance**](./information-governance.md): Managing information governance requirements within TRE infrastructure, and moving towards standardisation

 ### Previous working groups

-- [**Open Source & Open Standards**](./open-source-open-standards.md): Promoting open standards and open source TRE infrastructure
+- [**Open Source & Open Standards**](./open-source-open-standards.md): Promoting open standards and open source TRE infrastructure.
+  The main issues driving this working group have been included in SATRE.